-- One image of all continuum spectral windows, all non-edge channels. - (best effort) One image of all continuum spectral windows, all non-line channels.
+- One image of all continuum spectral windows, all non-edge channels, for at least the representative target in the MOUS. - (best effort) One image of all continuum spectral windows, all non-line channels.

 3) CASA Tables (in CASA Table format) in subdirectory "calibration"